Everything you need to know about the best business bank accounts.

 What Is FSCS Protection?

-FSCS protection is the Financial Services Compensation Scheme that protects your cash if a bank goes bust.
+The Financial Services Compensation Scheme – or FSCS – protects your cash if a bank goes bust.

-Most UK current accounts and savings accounts are protected by the Financial Services Compensation Scheme, although not every penny of your money will be compensated should a bank stop operating.
+Most UK current accounts and savings accounts are protected by the Financial Services Compensation Scheme up to £85,000 per financial institution.

 Business Banking Pros and Cons